litmuschaos/v1-litmus-docs/docs/gcp-vm-disk-loss.md

   `gcloud compute disks describe DISK_NAME --zone=DISK_ZONE`

 - GCP console can also be used to monitor the disk volume attachment status.

+### Abort/Restart the ChaosExperiment

+- To stop the gcp-vm-disk-loss experiment immediately, either delete the ChaosEngine resource or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`

+- To restart the experiment, either re-apply the ChaosEngine YAML or execute the following command:

+  `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"active"}}'`

 ### Check Chaos Experiment Result